zihan15/FYP/README.md

 # FYP
 Extracting Scene Intrinsics with LoRA Experimentation on Stable Diffusion Models

-Data preprocessing notebook contains script for generating the diode_meta.json file for parsing data in training phase.
+# Data preprocessing notebook
+- contains script for generating the diode_meta.json file for parsing data in training phase.
 In our case we have the ground truth with accompanying depth and normal maps from Diode-dataset.
+- Code for visualising predicted images
+- Code for generating Albedo/Shading Ground Truths with Intrinsic-Library

 train_ files are finetuned for specific tasks and Stable diffusion models, like-wise for validate_ files There are very miniscule changes between the files, providing us with a reproducible framework for other intrinsics such as albedo and shading